rafi-n/challenge_M01/README.md

 > We are able to operate our machines from 110 TH/s to 130 TH/s (Terahashes per second, 10<sup>12</sup>), allowing us to optimize the profitability of our fleet, by varying the power consumption and machine efficiency.
 Accordingly, our initial build of 5,800 HIVE BuzzMiners, can produce between 638 PH/s to 754 PH/s (Petahashes per second, 10<sup>15</sup>). - [hiveblockchain](https://www.hiveblockchain.com/news/hive-blockchain-announces-commercial-deployment-of-the-hive-buzzminer-powered-by-the-intel-blockscale-asic/)

 Hive is utilizing various technologies for its mining activities.
 The main technology is blockchain which is a large distributed, indestructible ledger of all cryptocurrency transactions.
-Hive has invested a lot in hardware for their datacenters as well as the chips that power that hardware.
+Hive has invested a lot in hardware for their data centers as well as the chips that power that hardware.
 Hive is one of four companies that has been selected to use Intel's "Blockscale" chip.
 As previously mentioned, they have developed their own highly efficient crypto mining machine. - [hiveblockchain](https://www.hiveblockchain.com/news/hive-blockchain-provides-march-2022-production-and-intel-update/)

 ## Landscape:

 Hive operates in the cryptocurrency mining industry which has seen some major developments over the last 5-10 years.
-One of the greatest innovations during those years have been in the semiconductor industry.
+One of the greatest innovations during those years has been in the semiconductor industry.
 GPUs and ASICs that perform vast amounts of calculations at high speed and efficiency have changed the game for crypto mining.
 Without these innovations, crypto mining would not be feasible.
-The mining process requires a lot energy to drive the machines and chips the do the actual mining.
+The mining process requires a lot of energy to drive the machines and chips that do the actual mining.
 Green energy technology has helped miners run their business sustainably and not draw the attention of regulators.
 The industry has attracted a lot of attention all over the world and there are more players in it today.
 Notably, Hive's main competitors are Riot Blockchain, and Hut 8 Mining Corp. - [Investopedia](https://www.investopedia.com/top-crypto-mining-stocks-5213809)

 ## Results

-Hive has operations around the world including, Iceland, Sweden and its headquarters in Canada.
-They've utilized state of the art techology to mine crypto using renewable energy sources.
+Hive has operations around the world including Iceland, Sweden and its headquarters in Canada.
+They've utilized state of the art technology to mine crypto using renewable energy sources.
 They've shown that crypto mining can be done in an environmentally friendly way and can provide value to investors without having to directly take on the risk of crypto.

 One of the best metrics for crypto mining is hashes per second (H/s).
 When crypto is created, it has to be written to the blockchain through solving complicated mathematical problems to verify hashes.
 So the amount of crypto mined is directly associated with how many hashes are created in a given time.
 Additionally, the energy consumption in megawatts (MW) will add to their costs and should be reduced.